S-Stepanov-1/GoIT_WEB_HW_13_part_1/README.md

 ## Description

-This is a continuation of [GoIT_WEB_HW_11](https://github.com/S-Stepanov-1/GoIT_WEB_HW_11.git).
+This is a continuation of homework projects [GoIT_WEB_HW_11](https://github.com/S-Stepanov-1/GoIT_WEB_HW_11.git) and [GoIT_WEB_HW_12](https://github.com/S-Stepanov-1/GoIT_WEB_HW_12.git).
 The project provides a RESTful API for managing your contacts.
 In this repository, you will find functionalities for creating, retrieving, updating, and deleting contacts, as well as searching for contacts by name, last name, or email address.

-This part implements authentication and authorization of new users.
-Each user can perform certain operations only with his/her own contacts.
-In addition, in this work attention was paid to security.
-For secure access a couple of **`JWT tokens`** are used here - **`access_token`** & **`refresh_token`**. access_token is issued for 20 minutes, and refresh_token for 5 days.
+In this part, attention was paid to the mechanism of e-mail verification when registering new users.
+Also now users can change their password in case they forgot their old one.
+Redis was used to limit the number of requests per time unit, this is one of the mechanisms to protect against excessive load on the server and from automatic collection of information.
+In addition, the ability to update user avatar via PATCH method was added, avatars are stored in Cloudinary cloud storage.
+Docker Compose is used to run PostgreSQL and Redis databases.

 ## Functionalities

-Please see the functionality at this link **[GoIT_WEB_HW_11](https://github.com/S-Stepanov-1/GoIT_WEB_HW_11.git)**.
+Please see the functionality at this link **[GoIT_WEB_HW_12](https://github.com/S-Stepanov-1/GoIT_WEB_HW_12.git)**.

 ## Running the Project